How Many Internal Links Per Post?

 Don’t Use Too Many Links

-You can include more image links than text links since they don’t take up as much space.
+You can use more image links than text links as they are more space-efficient.

 Adding New Links to Old Articles